-This section provides an opportunity for the employee and the supervisor to articulate other expectations for the employee as related to the telecommuting (remote work) agreement.
+This section provides an opportunity for the employee and the supervisor to articulate other expectations for the employee as related to the telecommuting agreement.
 Best practice with remote employees includes routine contact with the supervisor and other co-workers to ensure the employee does not become disconnected from their colleagues, and as an accountability factor.
-This is a greater concern with full-time telecommuters than with hybrid remote work.
-The information in this section may be minimal for hybrid remote workers who are in the office one or more days per week.
+This is a greater concern with full-time telecommuters than with part-time telecommuters.
+The information in this section may be minimal for part-time telecommuters who are in the office one or more days per week.